 Change page 143 line 3 as follows:

-“The Responder Role field specifies the role of the responder to be played in the sensing round(s) that follow the AC IE. The Responder Role field shall have one of the values defined in Table 30.”
+“The Responder Role field specifies the role of the responder to be played in the sensing round(s) that follow the AC IE. The Responder Role field shall have one of the values defined in Table 30.
+The Responder Role field is reserved when the Sensing Mode Field value is 0.”

 Comment Index #259 in 15-24-0371-13-04ab-consolidated-comments_draft_1.0